kchu25/EntroPlots.jl/README.md

 # What is this?

-EntroPlots is a package for plotting [position weight matrices (PWMs)](https://en.wikipedia.org/wiki/Position_weight_matrix),  which is commonly used to characterize and visualize motifs — the binding sites where proteins interact with DNA or RNA.
+EntroPlots is a Julia package for visualizing **position weight matrices (PWMs)**—a widely used representation of biological motifs that indicate DNA or RNA binding preferences.
+It offers flexible options for plotting classic sequence logos, highlighting specific regions, and visualizing crosslinking signals or protein motifs.

 ## Table of contents
 * [Installation](#Installation)